Homer, Alaska: Schools and library

-Science Education
+Science education

 Because of the city of Homer's location on the Kenai Peninsula and its abundance of natural resources and marine habitats, there are many public education programs focused on the environment.
 Some of these educational endeavors include the Alaska Maritime National Wildlife Refuge Visitor Center (also known as the Alaska Island and Ocean Center) and the Center for Alaskan Coastal Studies.
 Both organizations encourage science education and sponsor many events aimed to teach people of all ages about the ecosystem and conservation.
 Some of these events include the Kachemak Crane Watch and the Kachemak Bay Science Conference, both sponsored by the Center for Alaskan Coastal Studies.

 Kachemak Bay Shorebird Festival

-One of the biggest educational events in Homer is the Kachemak Bay Shorebird festival.
-The Kachemak Bay Shorebird Festival was first established in 1993 by a group of Homer residents who wished to educate the public about shorebirds and the wetlands the birds inhabit.
+Homer hosts the Kachemak Bay Shorebird festival, which was established in 1993 by a group of Homer residents who wished to educate the public about shorebirds and the wetlands the birds inhabit.
 Today, the festival is sponsored by Alaska Maritime National Wildlife Refuge and the Friends of Alaska National Wildlife Refuges.
-The festival is held annually in early May when more than 13,000 shorebirds (also called waders) from 25 different species visit the Kachemak Bay area during spring migration.
+The festival is held annually in early May when more than 13,000 shorebirds from 25 different species visit the Kachemak Bay area during spring migration.
 Tourists and Alaskans alike attend the festival and are encouraged to watch the shorebird migration through a variety of land and boat tours in collaboration with the festival.

-The Homer and Kachemak Bay areas consist of a variety of different habitats and are rich in food and resources that attract migrating birds.
-The abundance of diverse habitats such as mud flats, rocky isles, and marshlands enable many different species to thrive in the area.

-Some of the birds that can be seen during the spring migration and the festival include horned puffins, sandhill cranes, and arctic terns.
+Some birds seen during the spring migration and the festival include horned puffins, sandhill cranes, and arctic terns.
 Arctic Terns are famous for flying the longest distance of any migrating bird.
 Many of the birds seen during the festival can be identified with the help of published guides that categorize distinguishable features such as, topography, silhouette, size, and color.

-One of the special events held at the festival is the Shorebirds Sing: Bird Call Contest.
-The contest takes place at the Homer Brewing Company.
-The contest is a lighthearted competition to see who can best mimic the calls of various bird species.
+The festival also includes the Shorebirds Sing: Bird Call Contest, where contestants compete to mimic the calls of various bird species.

 In 2020, the festival was held entirely virtually due to the COVID-19 pandemic and all presentations, speeches, and events were conducted online.
 The 2021 festival was held both in person and virtually, with events taking place online and face-to-face.
-The year 2022 will mark the 30th anniversary of the festival.